Skip to main content

 The National Board of Accountants and Auditors (NBAA)

-In addition to being a Member of IFAC, the NBAA is a founding member of the Pan African Federation of Accountants.
+The NBAA is a Member of the International Federation of Accountants and a founding member of the Pan African Federation of Accountants.

 Adoption of International Standards